The Subwoofer DIY Page - Projects

 So, having upgraded my POC3 build with an Eminence Kappalite 3012LF, I now had a spare Dayton PA310 driver on hand.
 I also had on hand a full sheet of 0.75 MDF that was a few years old and slowly swelling due to moisture.
 And it being Christmas vacation time, I had a bit of free time on my hand.
 So, enter "Proof of Concept #6".

-For a vented system, the upper frequency limit is typically considered to be one octave below the first "organ-pipe" resonance of the vent.
-For subwoofers, this can be a bit of a problem, as to tune a box low with a suitably-sized vent, the vent has to be long, which in turn reduces the first resonance frequency of the vent, which in turn reduces the subwoofer's upper frequency limit.
+For a vented subwoofer system one of the factors that influences the upper frequency limit is the "organ-pipe" resonance of the vent.
+For best results, that should be located at least one octave above the intended passband for the subwoofer.
+This can be a bit of a problem, as to tune a box low with a suitably-sized vent, the vent has to be long, which in turn reduces the first resonance frequency of the vent, which in turn reduces the subwoofer's upper frequency limit.
 However, my "Boom Unit" Mass-Loaded Transmission Line (MLTL) design basically proved that it was possible to extend the upper frequency limit a bit by positioning the driver in the box such that the first first vent resonance was significantly reduced.
 I wanted to see if this idea could be extended for pro audio use.
 I also wanted to try out an alignment with a higher Fb for the PA310 driver, as low Fb alignments like the POC3 suffered reduced power handling on the passband due to the PA310's limited excursion capability (5mm Xmax).

 The image below shows what I eventually came up with, using an updated version of the Excel workbook that I used to design the "Boom Unit".
 Target Fb is just below 50 Hz, and a bit less stuffing is being included in the sim, as too much stuffing will kill the response at the low end.
 The result is a fairly small (2.3 cu.ft. net) box that has dimensions that allow it to be easily carried by one hand (if a handle is mounted on top).
 Response starts dropping off just above 50 Hz, but this might be a good match for my car's system that has EQ points at 50 Hz, 30 Hz and 20 Hz.
 I can boost at 50 Hz and cut at 30 Hz and 20 Hz to both improve the box's power handling and output.